atomic-penguin/chef-fundamentals/slides/additional-topics/01_slide.md

 logical infrastructure environments.

-Different logical environments in the infrastructure may include "production," "staging," "development" and so on.
+Different logical environments in the infrastructure may include "production," "preprod," "test" and so on.

 Environments are assigned to nodes.
 They are managed as separate entities on the Chef Server.